markpundsack/jekyll-example-with-heroku-buildpack/Readme.md

-Creating a Jekyll App on Heroku Cedar (from GitHub)
+Creating a Jekyll App on Heroku Cedar with custom Jekyll Buildpack (from GitHub)
 ===

 Setup Jekyll